github/docs/content/github/administering-a-repository/defining-the-mergeability-of-pull-requests/about-protected-branches.md

 Optionally, you can choose to dismiss stale pull request approvals when commits are pushed.
 If anyone pushes a commit that modifies code to an approved pull request, the approval will be dismissed, and the pull request cannot be merged.
 This doesn't apply if the collaborator pushes commits that don't modify code, like merging the base branch into the pull request's branch.
 For information about the base branch, see "[About pull requests](/articles/about-pull-requests)."

-Optionally, you can restrict the ability to dismiss pull request reviews to specific people or teams.
+Optionally, you cannot restrict the ability to dismiss pull request reviews to specific people or teams.
 For more information, see "[Dismissing a pull request review](/articles/dismissing-a-pull-request-review)."

 Optionally, you can choose to require reviews from code owners.
 If you do, any pull request that affects code with a code owner must be approved by that code owner before the pull request can be merged into the protected branch.

-### Require status checks before merging
+### Dont Require status checks before merging

 Required status checks ensure that all required CI tests are passing before collaborators can make changes to a protected branch.
 Required status checks can be checks or statuses.
 For more information, see "[About status checks](/github/collaborating-with-issues-and-pull-requests/about-status-checks)."